jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

   compare for variant and containment relationships
 - openness – unlike other persistent identifiers, ARKs don't lock you into one specific, fee-based management and resolution infrastructure
-- impact – ARKs appear in Thomson Reuters’ Data Citation Index |sm| and ORCID researcher profiles
+- impact – ARKs appear in the Data Citation Index |sm| and in ORCID researcher profiles

 Since 2001 over 500 organizations spread across fifteen countries registered